RAGNAROS-HS/Himantes/README.md

 # Himantes
-A personal project for learning Hugginface + pytorch.
-Will aim to implement both a pokemon classifier and creator.
+Learning Hugginface + pytorch by implementing a pokemon classifier.
+Applying that to larger pokemon datasets and subsequently training a diffusion model for new pokemon creation.